 “My mother was always so healthy and beautifully fit when I was a kid.
 I’ve always had that as my foundation,” She once told Vogue.

+Jennifer Aniston’s approach to aging was not about clinging to youth but rather about embracing the process of gracefully growing older.
 For her, true contentment came from feeling good within herself as the years passed, focusing on a journey of self-acceptance and embracing the natural progression of life.

 “I started to look at my mother, and my grandmother, and the elders in my life.
 They didn’t have the knowledge we have now about ingredients and exercise.
 Yes, it’s great to be fit and look great… but it’s about your cells, your muscles, so we can grow old and thrive,” Aniston added.

 Jennifer Aniston found more joy in reaching her 40s compared to her 30s, as she experienced a noticeable absence of the anxiety she felt when entering her third decade.
+Turning 40 brought a sense of ease and greater self-assurance, allowing her to approach this new chapter in her life with a more positive outlook.

 “I had more of a panic going into 30.
 I think you realize that it just gets better.
 When they say youth is wasted on the young, it’s so true.
 Oh my God, what I wish I’d known when I was 30,” Aniston once told People.